Back to Blog

 Las Vegas diners and hotel guests have options.
 Hundreds of them.
 Before they commit to a reservation, they research online.
 They look at photos, read menus, check prices, and form an impression of the experience before they ever walk through the door.

 Your website is that first impression.
-And most hospitality websites in Las Vegas are failing that test.
+And most hospitality websites in Las Vegas are failing that test badly.

-Before making a reservation, a potential guest is asking:
+Before making a reservation, a potential guest is asking four questions:

 • Does this place look worth the money?